 Steel Grates- Material shall be hot rolled steel confirming to ASTM A36.
 Galvanizing is recommended for all steel frame, grates & covers, conforming to ASTM 123.
 Steel grates can be compatible with cast iron frames.

-Bass & Hays® sells American made castings that meet or exceed LEED requirements for recycled content of 85% made up of approximately 20% post-consumer and 80% post-industrial materials.
-By adhering to the LEED requirements we ensure that we meet or exceed the recycled content requirements of AASHTO M306.
+LEED requirements for recycled content- Bass & Hays® furnishes American made castings that meet or exceed LEED requirements of 85% of the product being approximately 20% post-consumer and 80% post-industrial materials.
+By strictly adhering to these LEED requirements we ensure that we meet or exceed the recycled content requirements of AASHTO M306.

 - Si hablas español, simplemente para pedir los españoles interpretor en nuestro personal.